Table of Contents

 Is Spotting While Breastfeeding Normal?

 Yes.
-It is very normal to have bright red spotting during breastfeeding or even (light) brown spotting while breastfeeding.
-We can safely say that there is no “normal" when it comes to menstruation while breastfeeding.
+Seeing bright red spotting or (light) brown spotting is common during breastfeeding.
+We can safely say that there is no “normal" regarding menstruation while breastfeeding.

 Lochia Discharge & Hormones

-Spotting and discharge are quite common concerns when the initial postpartum bleeding starts to subside; this discharge is called lochia and will typically continue for four to six weeks after childbirth.
-This discharge contains blood, mucus, and uterine tissue.
+Spotting and discharge are common concerns when the initial postpartum bleeding starts to subside; this discharge is called lochia.

-During the first couple of weeks spotting and nausea are frequently complained about, this is oftentimes due to the hormone Oxytocin which is responsible for the flow of milk "let down."
-When this hormone is released into your system, it can cause headaches, thirst, nausea and uterine cramping.
+During the first couple of weeks, spotting and nausea are frequently complained about, and this is often due to the hormone Oxytocin, which is responsible for the flow of milk (let down).
+When this hormone is released into your system, it can cause headaches, thirst, nausea, and uterine cramping.
 Oxytocin causes the uterus to contract, helping it to return to its original size; this contraction, in turn, could also cause spotting during the first few weeks after childbirth.

 Spotting and having irregular periods are pretty normal while breastfeeding.
 Although, most mothers will be free from menstruation for the first six months to a year after giving birth.
 When your baby breastfeeds on demand, the release of hormones will inhibit the return of fertility.
 Therefore, you will have no period; this phenomenon is called lactational amenorrhea.
-BUT, not all women have the same hormone levels.
-Prolactin is the hormone responsible for the production of milk and is also the hormone that delays fertility.
+But, not all women have the same hormone levels.

 When Should My Period Return While Breastfeeding?